 What a privilege God has given us to share the good news with others.
 Like Paul said:

 “I have planted, Apollos watered, but God gave the increase.
 So, then, neither is he that planteth anything, neither he that watereth, but God that giveth the increase.”
 I Corinthians 3:6-7

 I always carry gospel tracts in my purse so I’m ready to hand them out at restaurants, the airport, to store clerks, etc. The following are some good websites where you can obtain gospel tracts.

 Gospels of John in several languages can be found at the Pocket Testament League at http://www.ptl.org

-I would love to hear how you have had opportunities to share the gospel with your patients!
-Please email me at email@example.com
+I would love to hear of the opportunities God has given you to share the gospel with your patients.
+Please email me at email@example.com or post a comment.